 We probably don’t need to tell you how popular Berlin is.

+Because knowing what you’re worth is one thing, but actually finding a job is a whole different prospect!
 According to a 2018 Caissa survey, 73.2% of Berlin-based candidates would make a decision to accept a job based primarily on the salary offered.

 Berlin is changing

 First, it might be helpful to dismiss a common misconception about Berlin.
 Since 2003, when ex-Mayor Klaus Wowereit coined the term “poor but sexy”, the city has cultivated an image of being a hub for tourists and young people living alternative lifestyles.

 While it’s true that Berlin is still cheaper than most European capitals (it’s certainly a hell of a lot cheaper than living in London or Paris), nowhere stays sexy and poor forever.

 A decades-long influx of young, wealthy professionals – especially tech professionals – has lead to an inevitable rise in expectations, and so salaries, and especially rents, have also risen.
 Yes, it is also cheaper than other major German cities, but salaries in general also tend to be lower.

 Indeed, rent prices in the city increased by 34% between the years 2015 and 2018.
 And we can expect this trend to continue.